derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 - Let's Encrypt Certificate has been installed.

 Any future databases, create new user (other than root) and new database.
 Enter `use mydatabase`, replacing `mydatabase` is the name of the database you want to use.
 Either use `source mydatabase.sql;` or create table(s) from scratch.

+Logging in to the VPS

+- If using Windows, open `Command Prompt`.
+If using Mac or Linux, open `Terminal`.
+- Type the command `ssh root@youripaddress`, where `youripaddress` is your IP address.
+- You will be asked to enter the password

+Logging out of the VPS

+- In `Command Prompt` (Windows) or `Terminal` (Mac/Linux) type the command `exit`

+Keeping the VPS Up To Date

+Use Commands

+- `sudo apt update`
+- `sudo apt upgrade`

 Digital Ocean Tutorials